baden-dev/react-blog/README.md

 <h1> CRUD React Blog Site</h1>

 This is a simple blog-like site where one can view, create, edit, and delete blog posts.
-The site is built using React and JavaScript for the front-end and PHP for the API was built using PHP and SQL for the database.
+The site is built using ReactJS for the front-end and the API was built using PHP and SQL for the database.

 <h2><u> Blog Pages </u></h2>